WordPress Archive Plugin: List WordPress Posts by Day, Month, Year, Author or Category

 The best WordPress archive plugins provide a quick and easy way for your users to find previous posts or articles on your site.

-Keep reading to learn how to create various types of archive listing posts on any WordPress website:
+Keep reading to learn how to use the Posts Table Pro plugin to create various types of archive listing posts on any WordPress website: